cadamsmith/hextrade.net/README.md

 This is eventually going to be a fully playable Catan clone.
 Right now, I am focusing on getting the basics working - styling, some reactivity, etc.

+## Live Site

+The live site is hosted on Netlify currently at www.hextrade.xyz.

 ## How to Run This App

 1. Clone the repo